Nguyễn Trần Diệu Thúy

-Nguyen Tran Dieu Thuy (born December 9 1989), other name is Tyra Dieu Thuy was once a Vietnamese model and actress, but now is a first officer of Bamboo Airways, she was the first female pilot of this airway, remaining so until 2020.
+Nguyen Tran Dieu Thuy (born December 9 1989), also called Tyra Dieu Thuy, is a Vietnamese airline pilot and former model and actress.
+She is a first officer for Bamboo Airways, where she was their first female pilot, remaining their only female pilot until 2020.

 Biography

-Nguyen Tran Dieu Thuy was born on December 9, 1989, in Quang Tri.
+Nguyen Tran Dieu Thuy was born on 9 December, 1989, in Quang Tri.
 She graduated from Ton Duc Thang University, majoring in the field of environment and labour engineering.
 In 2008, she entered Vietnamese showbiz in a contest name Hot Vteen and became well known as the most excellent candidate in ballet dancing without professional training.
 Due to the impression she made during the contest, she was then invited to the movie Beauty Every Centimeter by director Vu Ngoc Dang.
 During this time, she also took part in and was awarded with a few prizes in some small beauty contests, hence being a photo model for many teen magazines.